mercywanjugu/phase-2-project/README.md

 ## Usage
 To use our services, you will require :

-Wifi/data bundles  and computer/smart phone
+Wifi/data bundles, computer/smart phone or a tablet.

 ## Contributing